mediafinger/chimera_http_client/README.markdown

 ### optional

-Setting the environment variable `ENV['HTTP_CLIENT_LOG_REQUESTS']` will provide more detailed error messages for logging and also add additional information to the HttpError JSON.
+Setting the environment variable `ENV['HTTP_CLIENT_LOG_REQUESTS']` to `true` (or `'true'`) will provide more detailed error messages for logging and also add additional information to the HttpError JSON.
 It is recommended to use this only in development environments.

 ## The Connection class